High Probability Complexity Bounds for Adaptive Step Search Based on Stochastic Oracles: Introduction

+All the theory in this paper can be carried out for $\tau=\infty$.
+In addition, if $\tau<1$, then with small modifications the theory can be carried out for the first-order oracle where $\min\{\tau, \kappa \alpha\}$ is replaced simply by $\tau$.
+However we chose to focus on condition \eqref{eq:first_order}, as it allows for a more adaptive oracle and is closer to what was used in prior literature.

-In \cite{vaswanie2019painless}, the traditional line search is analyzed for empirical loss minimization, where the function oracles are implemented using a random mini-batch of a fixed size.
-The mini-batch remains fixed during backtracking until a standard Armijo condition is satisfied.
-Thus the search direction remains the same until a step is taken.
-While good computational performance has been reported in \cite{vaswanie2019painless}, its theoretical analysis requires several very restrictive assumptions, especially for non-convex functions.
-Also, they bound the expected sum of squared gradient norms, while we bound the iteration complexity with high probability.
-In this paper, we analyze the iteration complexity of non-convex, convex and strongly convex functions.
+In addition to the works mentioned above, an extension of the traditional line search for stochastic empirical loss minimization is analyzed in \cite{vaswanie2019painless}, where the function oracles are implemented using a random mini-batch of a fixed size.
+Unlike in the step search algorithm, the mini-batch remains fixed during backtracking until a standard Armijo condition is satisfied \cite{NW}.
+Thus the search direction remains the same until a step is taken just like in the standard Armijo line search.
+While good computational performance has been reported in \cite{vaswanie2019painless}, its theoretical analysis requires several very restrictive assumptions.
+Specifically, it is assumed that $f(x,\xi)$ is Lipschitz smooth for any realization of $\xi$ and that in fact for every realization $g(x,\xi)=\nabla f(x,\xi)$.
+This is a very strong assumption that often fails in practice.
+In addition, the analysis for non-convex $\phi(x)$ is carried out only under severe upper bounds on the step size parameter, rendering the line search essentially impractical.
+In contrast, our theoretical results are stronger than those in \cite{vaswanie2019painless}, and we only assume Lipschitz smoothness of $\phi(x)$.

+\revv{An earlier version of the work was previously published in the NeurIPS conference \cite{jin2021high}}.
+It contains the analysis framework that applies to the non-convex setting and requires an upper bound of the step size parameter that affects the complexity bound.
+Here we extend the framework to cover the convex and strongly convex cases, as well as remove the upper bound on the step size parameter.
+In addition, here we remove a strong assumption on the independence of the errors in the function estimates.

-{\bf In summary}, we present an analysis of an adaptive line search algorithm under very general conditions on the gradient and function estimates for non-convex, convex and strongly convex functions.
+{\bf In summary}, we present an analysis of an adaptive step search algorithm under very general conditions on the gradient and function estimates for non-convex, convex and strongly convex functions.
+In fact, the results for the strongly convex case also hold in the more general setting where only the PL condition is assumed.
 The results not only subsume most results in the prior literature, but also substantially extend the framework.
 Moreover, high probability tail bounds on iteration complexity are derived, instead of only expected iteration complexity.